 ---|---|---|

-You have your pick of everything from budget-friendly pocket door materials to eye-catching additions, such as glass or aluminum panels.
-You have more flexibility when replacing an interior door since you don’t have to worry as much about security, insulation, and changes in the weather.
+You can choose from budget-friendly pocket door materials to eye-catching additions such as glass or aluminum panels.
+You also have more flexibility when replacing an interior door since you don’t have to worry as much about security, insulation, and changes in the weather.

 Pocket doors, however, are still lightweight and sturdy, and they serve a practical purpose between two rooms.
 Here are some pocket door prices to consider, based on the door panel you choose.